 Fast track shall be available to interconnection customers proposing to interconnect synchronous and induction generators if the generator is configured in a non-export operating mode.

 (2) The eligibility criteria in subrule (1) may be modified in an electric utility’s interconnection procedures to incorporate unique characteristics of the electric utility’s distribution system.

-The interconnection procedures may also take into account export limitation and energy storage.
+() The interconnection procedures must also take into account export limitation and energy storage.

+[INSERT LANGUAGE FROM IREC MODEL INTERCONNECTION PROCEDURES Section IV(E); Limited-Export and Non-Exporting Generating Facilities]

 (3) Fast track eligibility does not imply or indicate that a DER will pass the fast track initial review screens or the supplemental review screens.
 In determining fast track eligibility, an electric utility may aggregate all generation on a site regardless of the existence of a shared point of interconnection or multiple points of interconnection.
 For applications outside the limitations set forth in subrule (1), an electric utility may, at its discretion, deem such applications eligible for fast track.